Emerald Eagle Scholars

 Community Service Form - https://unt.az1.qualtrics.com/jfe/form/SV_9T98lCe0YQrgsDz

-- All first year Emerald Eagle Scholars who are engaging in an on-campus job must complete this confirmation form.
-For the Spring 2018 semester, this form must be completed by March 15th.
-If you have not found an on-campus job by March 15th, you must engage in the 15 hours of community service experiences per semester.
+- For the Spring semester, for first-year Emerald Eagle Scholars, the On-Campus Job Confirmation Form will open on January 1st, 2019 and must be completed by March 15th, 2019.
+If you have not found an on-campus job by March 15th, 2019, you must engage in the 15 hours of community service experiences per semester.
 Please document those service hours using the Community Service Form above.

-- Second year Emerald Eagle Scholars may choose to hold an on campus job as one of their two engagement requirements.
+- Second-year Emerald Eagle Scholars may choose to hold an on-campus job as one of their two engagement requirements and can fill out the On-Campus Job Confirmation Form anytime.

 Student Organization Confirmation Form - https://unt.az1.qualtrics.com/jfe/form/SV_0Ul8Erhi4i86xSd

-- Second year Emearld Eagle Scholars ONLY - please fill out the electronic form to confirm your student organization participation.
+- Second-year Emerald Eagle Scholars ONLY - please fill out the electronic form to confirm your student organization participation.
 Those who choose to participate in a UNT registered student organization may count this as one of their two engagement requirements.

 If you need to submit an appeal, please click on the link above and complete the Appeal Form with all of the accompanying required documentation.
 You will submit the entire form electronically.
 Appeals are accepted during the Fall and Spring semesters, no later than the 12th class day respectively. **Please note that all appeals will not be reviewed until after the above deadline.
 If you have questions about the appeal process, please contact the Emerald Eagle Scholars Staff at firstname.lastname@example.org or stop by our office in Union 376.